How to reduce stress naturally

-According to the American Psychological Association, from 2001 to 2010, the use of psychotropic medications by adult Americans increased by 22 percent, with one in five adults taking at least one psychotropic medication for stress and anxiety related symptoms.
+According to American Psychological Association, from 2001 to 2010, the use of psychotropic medications by adult Americans has increased by 22 percent, with one in five adults taking at least one psychotropic medication for stress and anxiety related symptoms.

 As the scientific community understands more about the impact of stress on our health, stress management has increasingly become an important focus of studies and research.
-In recent years we have seen an explosion of advice on lifestyle, diet recommendations, prescriptions and over-the-counter drugs.
+In recent years we have seen an explosion of advice on lifestyle, diet recommendations, prescription and over-the-counter drugs.
 Much of this advice is contradictory, or worse, causes more problems than it solves.

 However, research findings have been consistent on at least one thing: the simple practice of “mindfulness” can reduce stress, manage negative emotional states, and improve physical ailments like fibromyalgia, eczema, diabetes and high blood pressure.

 The simplest way to understand mindfulness is to think of it as a mental exercise—a form of meditation.
 According to Psychology Today the definition of mindfulness is “a state of active, open attention on the present.
 When you're mindful, you observe your thoughts and feelings from a distance, without judging them good or bad.”

 A growing body of research quietly continues to validate the practice of mindfulness, citing benefits ranging from structural brain changes associated with positive moods, to reductions in chronic pain.